 Want to learn more about this blog?
-Read our blogger spotlight with Jasmine Talks Beauty.
+Read our interview with Hayley Hall, the face behind this blog.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
 Profiles of these Beauty blogs and their authors can be found in the Vuelio Media Database.